jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 To delineate the full extent of each watershed, we performed the following steps:

-* Identified [DEQ](https://www.oregon.gov/deq/Pages/index.aspx) water systems that share a watershed (e.g., Clackamas); we used the [hydrography data](#hydro) to assist in this step
+* Identified set of [DEQ](https://www.oregon.gov/deq/Pages/index.aspx) water systems that share a watershed (e.g., Clackamas); we used the [hydrography data](#hydro) to assist in this step

 * Starting from the uppermost polygon in the set,
   * Made a copy of the polygon
   * Merged the copy with the next downstream polygon, taking the attributes of the latter
-  * Repeated going downstream until reaching the last polygon in the set
+  * Repeated going downstream one-by-one until reaching the last polygon in the set

 The method is the same, but it becomes a bit tricky, when we find watersheds that have multiple "branches" (e.g., Umpqua River).
-We used the [hydrography data](#hydro) to assist in determining the direction of the water flow.
-The method also works for tributary watersheds located inside larger watersheds (e.g, city of Ashland).
+We used the [hydrography data](#hydro) to assist in determining the direction of the water flow, to determine which polygons should be merged.
+This method also works for tributary watersheds located inside larger watersheds (e.g, city of Ashland).

 The example below shows the watershed for the city of Clackamas.
 On the left is the [DEQ](https://www.oregon.gov/deq/Pages/index.aspx) shape.
-On the right is the extended watershed, after performing the steps above.
+On the right is the extended watershed, after performing the steps above for one iteration.

   <div style="display: flex; font-size: 0.75em;">
     <div align="center">